cosmina99/Master-thesis/README.md

 This repository contains the code used for the thesis.

+File "EDA.ipynb" contains the exploratory data analysis performed prior to conducting the experiments.

 In order to run the code you will need to download:
  - the code from this repo

    git clone https://github.com/cosmina99/Master-thesis.git

  - the required packages from requirements.txt

    pip install -r requirements.txt

  - the Met Dataset which can be found at http://cmp.felk.cvut.cz/met - create a folder "images" in the "data" folder and download the dataset there

 To replicate the results:

+ 1. Extracting the features
+    - run the scripts in jobs/extract_descriptors for each model

+ 2. Evaluating the models
+    - descriptors will be downloaded in data/descriptors
+    - run the scripts in jobs/knn_evaluation for each model